This is our review of the Virgin Atlantic Reward+ Mastercard credit card.

 Key facts: £160 annual fee

-This card has a representative APR of 63.9% based on a notional £1,200 credit limit and the annual fee.
-The representative APR on purchases is 22.9%.
+The representative APR is 69.7% variable, including the annual fee.
+The representative APR on purchases is 26.9% variable.

 About the Virgin Atlantic Reward+ card